Student Services

 Pastoral Care

-In addition to our Wellbeing Officer, each Head of Year is responsible for the pastoral care of their student cohort.
+In addition to the student services team each Head of Year is responsible for the pastoral care of their student cohort.
 Students are also each assigned a Personal Tutor who can provide support and guidance regarding their welfare and training.
-Personal Tutors will provide students with formal feedback following scheduled meetings in the autumn and spring terms, students should feel free to request additional meetings with their Personal Tutor if they need some advice or guidance.
-At weekly tutorial meetings, record forms are completed on which students keep track of their emotional welfare, as well as report any injuries or illnesses.
-These forms are monitored by the Head of Year, who can quickly step in to support any student who may be struggling.
+Personal Tutors will provide students with formal feedback following scheduled meetings, students should feel free to request additional meetings with their Personal Tutor if they need some advice or guidance.

 Bullying, Harassment & Sexual Misconduct at ArtsEd